Main Information Service offices, Reception and Service Desk

-	The New Museums Site Service Desk, Videoconferencing Service and the Photographic & Illustration Service are on the New Museums Site in the centre of Cambridge.
+The Photographic & Illustration Service is located on the New Museums Site in the centre of Cambridge.

 The entrance to the New Museums Site in Pembroke Street is almost directly opposite Tennis Court Road.

 Enter the New Museums Site from Pembroke Street and pass a bike cage on the left ('Cockcroft Building' on the map), turn immediately left.
-In front, about 30m away, is a set of glass double doors, pass through these and either take the stairs or lift to the second floor.
-Reception is off to the right.
-Carry on up to the fourth floor for the Videoconferencing and Photographic & Illustration Services.
+In front, about 30m away, is a set of glass double doors, pass through these and either take the stairs or lift to the fourth floor.

 Directions to the New Museums Site